American Psychological Association: Evidence-based practice

 A current controversy among mental health professionals involves the use of the terms evidence based practice or evidence based treatment.
 Proponents of the evidence-based treatments movement argue that it is unethical to administer a therapeutic intervention with questionable research support when another treatment's effectiveness has been demonstrated for the client's condition, particularly when the intervention in question is potentially harmful (such as conversion therapy).
 Proponents argue that administration of an empirically questionable treatment violates the general Principle A of the ethical principles of psychologist: Beneficence and nonmaleficence (or "do no harm").

 Critics of the evidence-based practice movement note ethical concerns regarding the research and practice of evidenced-based treatments themselves.
 Despite the demonstrated effectiveness of a range of treatments, including psychoanalytic and psychodynamic therapies, evidence-based practice is a term now associated only with short-term, manualized treatments which have been evaluated in randomized control trials.
-Among the problems associated with an exclusive focus on randomized control trials to determine treatment effectiveness is that the relevance of these trials (conducted on highly selected patient populations) is unclear for psychologists working with real-world patients.
+However, focusing only on randomized control trials is problematic when determining treatment efficacy.
+Among problems associated with this approach, one issue is that such trials are conducted on highly select patient populations.
+Thus, the relevance of these trials is unclear because real-world patients might differ from patients in such trials.
 Furthermore, while the public may assume evidence-based is synonymous for "likely to help", research studies indicate that most patients do not show meaningful improvement in so-called evidence-based treatments.